wp-plugins/edd-purchase-rewards/readme.txt

 1. Configure the options from Downloads &rarr; Settings &rarr; Extensions

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

+== Screenshots ==

+1. Force customers to share for a specified percentage or flat rate
+1. As soon as the customers have shared, they are rewarded with a discount code.
+This can be a discount code you've already made, or choose to create one on the spot
+1. The one-time use, unqique discount code is created just for the customer
+1. A payment note is recorded showing the discount code that was stored against the purchase

 == Changelog ==